benkoshy/aps-sdk-rubyclient/README.md

 ### Development Doctrine

 * All API development must be based on battle tested usage via APIs in your own app.
 In this case - in mine.
+* Autodesk typically allow the use of equivalent variables in both URLs and headers.
+Where possible, I have opted for the use of such variables in headers.
+If you have objections you may:

+(a) override URLs
+(b) override request methods.

 ## Installation